 I have been a passionate gardener for many years.
 In 2006 I graduated in Garden and Landscape Design after studying at Moreton Morrell completing a 2 year HNC.
 I ran a garden design business for some years.

 My love of gardening and arranging flowers has grown year on year.
-I decided I'd like to share these skills and founded "From Garden To Vase" to bring my flowers into people's homes.
-I aim to grow all my flowers in my cutting garden at my home in Culworth.
+I decided I'd like to share these skills and founded "From Garden To Vase" in 2016 to bring my flowers into people's homes.
+I grow all my flowers in my cutting gardens in Culworth.
 I love working with flowers and creating floral arrangements for others to enjoy.

 I take inspiration from vintage colours and textures and like to use wild flowers from the surrounding countryside in my arrangements where possible.

 My flowers are truly seasonal, I do not have polytunnels to force the first flowers of the season or extend them beyond.
 For this reason my flowers are only available in the season nature intended, the main flowering season being between April and October for bouquets.

 One of the most important factors for me is the scent a British grown bouquet gives.
 A rose isn't a rose worth growing if it doesn't smell amazing!
 I select my plants with this in mind and am currently increasing my range of David Austin old English roses.